kennethringo/networkschatapp/README.md

 # networkschatapp
-This is a TCP java based chat application
+This is a TCP java based chat application.
+Hello there.
+Lets get this running.